KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 This drive conflates trans-structural with non-structural — and, more fundamentally, conflates relative structure with Absolute Structure.

 **Absolute Structure (Structon / SI)** is the invariant lattice that holds all lawful possibility.
 It permits motion but does not move.
-It cannot be dissolved, transcended, or abolished — it is the ground that allows all form, motion, and relation to arise without itself ever changing.
+It cannot be dissolved, transcended, or abolished — it is the ground that allows all expression, motion, and relation to arise without itself ever changing.
 Aion is not Structure itself but the still root of structural potential *within* SI.
 Entropy degrades expression, not essence.
-Collapse dissolves form, not Structure.
+Collapse dissolves expression, not Structure.
 The Lattice endures, even when worlds fall silent.

-**Relative structure** — the specific configurations, forms, and coherence patterns that arise within SI — can and does dissolve.
+**Relative structure** — the specific configurations, expressions, and coherence patterns that arise within SI — can and does dissolve.
 This is the domain of entropy: the progressive collapse of relative configuration toward dispersive dissolution.

 When spiritual communities speak of "dissolving structure," they cannot mean Absolute Structure — SI is invariant.
-What they enact, whether they recognize it or not, is the dissolution of relative structure: the coherence, form, and relational configuration that constitute their cognitive, spiritual, and communal architecture.
+What they enact, whether they recognize it or not, is the dissolution of relative structure: the coherence, expression, and relational configuration that constitute their cognitive, spiritual, and communal architecture.

 SP06 §1 establishes: